-The Mid-Career Research Fellowship is intended to supplement the intellectual ambience of the Hall Center and contribute to the individual Fellow's scholarly growth and rejuvenation by providing a full academic year of release time from teaching and regular service obligations.
+The Mid-Career Research Fellowship is intended to contribute to the individual Fellow's scholarly growth and rejuvenation by providing a full academic year of release time from teaching and regular service obligations.
 This fellowship will provide mid-career faculty members at the Associate Professor level an opportunity to stay engaged in research and writing by undertaking a post-tenure research project of the kind required for promotion to Full Professor.

 The time and space to undertake this project is intended to help Associate Professors to promotion to Full Professor rank.
 Applicants will need to demonstrate that their teaching, research, and service as an Associate Professor are on track for promotion to Full Professor.

 The Hall Center's Mid-Career Research Fellowship is for a full academic year.
 Fellows receive an office in the Hall Center and release from teaching and service obligations.
 With support from the College of Liberal Arts and Sciences, the award ensures the payment of the fellow's regular salary during the time of their fellowship.